Intervention/docs/validation/v4/rules/postal-code.md

-# Postal Code Rule
+---
+title: "Postal Code Rule"
-## Validate Postal Codes for Individual Countries
+subtitle: "Validate Postal Codes for Individual Countries"
-Explore how to validate international postal codes with the additional validation rules of Intervention Validation for your Laravel application.
+lead: "Explore how to validate international postal codes with the additional validation rules of Intervention Validation for your Laravel application."
+---

 > public Intervention\Validation\Rules\Postalcode::__construct(array $countrycodes = [])